razi236/RACWF/README.md

 ## Compiling the RplTools from source

-The directory `abstools/examples/Rpl` have some examples.
-For simplicity, please put your source file (*.abs) in the same directory (`abstools/examples/Rpl`).
 To compile the RplTools from source, clone the git repository and run gradle (after installing the necessary dependencies):

 `git clone https://github.com/razi236/ResourceABS`
 `cd abstools`
 `./gradlew assemble`

+The directory `abstools/examples/Rpl` has some examples.
+For simplicity, please put your source file (*.abs) in the same directory (`abstools/examples/Rpl`).

+Afterwards, move back to `abstools` directory and use the following commands to run RplTools.

 `./rplTools.sh`